Time Stepping#

 final

-CFL < 1e+5,rampSteps
+CFL < 1e+5,ramp_steps

 > 50 are considered as conservative.
-DecreasingrampSteps
+Decreasingramp_steps

 within each physical step will decrease the overall cost and runtime.
 For more information about 1st versus 2nd order solutions, see orderOfAccuracy.